smart-edge-open/ido-specs/doc/ran/openness_xran.md

 ## Precision Time Protocol Synchronization
 <!-- author to determine if Grandmaster Clock needs to change to “Control Plane Master Clock” -->
-Precision Time Protocol based on 1588 IEEE specification uses control plane-node architecture for time synchronization between machines connected through ETH.
-Grandmaster Clock (control plane) is a reference clock for the other nodes that adapt their clocks to the control plane.
-Using Physical Hardware Clock called PHC (NIC's own clock) from the Grandmaster Clock, the precision timestamp packets sent from the GM's NIC port can be served for other connected network nodes so nodes adjust their PHC to the control plane following the IEEE 1588 specification.
+Precision Time Protocol based on 1588 IEEE specification uses primary-secondary architecture for time synchronization between machines connected through ETH.
+The primary clock is a reference clock for the secondary nodes that adapt their clocks to the primary node's clock.
+Using Physical Hardware Clock called PHC (NIC's own clock) from the primary clock, the precision timestamp packets sent from the Primary Node NIC port can be served for other connected network nodes so nodes adjust their PHC to the primary clock following the IEEE 1588 specification.
 For the best precision, PTP uses hardware timestamping to read current time just a moment before the packet is sent to minimize the delays added by the Kernel for processing the packet.
 In the case of software timestamping, the time is read at the application stage, giving a much larger difference between the time of packet timestamping and its transmission.

 The following image shows the difference between software and hardware time stamping: